DAboaba/monsoon_season/README.md

 **The primary sub-task of the data cleaning step involved collapsing the grid-level dataset into a district-level dataset.**

-I was given an algorithim to match each grid point to a district and expected to operationalize that using my chosen coding language.
+I implemented an algorithim to match each grid point to a district.
 The algorithm  to  match  each  grid  point  to  a  district  was  as  follows:

   1. Take  a  weighted  average  of  daily  mean temperature,  daily  mean  rainfall,  and  daily  total  rainfall  for  all  grid  points  within  100  KM  of  each district’s  geographic  center.
       - The  weights  are  the  inverse  of  the  squared  distance  from  the  district's center.